shizen-yasei/ronin-php/README.txt

 == FEATURES:

-* Provides tests for Local File Inclusion (LFI) and Remote File Inclusion (RFI) that are built into the URI::HTTP class.
+* Provides tests for Location File Inclusion (LFI) and Remote File Inclusion (RFI) that are built into the URI::HTTP class.
+* Allows for effortless finger-printing of a web-server using LFI.
-* Provides a PHP-RPC client and server designed to work in hostile environments (such as RFI vulnerable web-apps).
+* Provides a PHP-RPC client and server that are designed to work in hostile environments.
+* Provides an AJAX PHP-RPC Console.

 == INSTALL: